bobbygondola/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+**Relational Databases are databses and SQL is the langage that we use to query.. easy

 - [ ] Why do tables need a `primary key`?
+** they nee a priamry key to distingush them frm eachcother.. an id..

 - [ ] What is the name given to a table column that references the primary key on another table.
+** a foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+** a joint table.. a seperate table that helps spread data

 ## Minimum Viable Product